If you get symptoms of coronavirus (COVID-19) again, you must self-isolate immediately and get a test.

 - someone you live with gets symptoms

-- someone in your support bubble gets symptoms and you were in close contact with them since their symptoms started or during the 48 hours before they started
+- someone in your childcare or support bubble gets symptoms and you were in close contact with them since their symptoms started or during the 48 hours before they started

 The person with symptoms should get a test.